JustinLove/obs-script-mic-check/notes.md

-- source visiblity to status
 - alarm active
+- fewer source scans, update only what changed

 - check actual volume levels to try and detect speaking into mute
 - font/icon portabililty check